arpitbbhayani/articles/blogs/fractional-cascading.md

 > Given `k` lists of `n` sorted integers each, and a target value `x`, return the position of the smallest value greater than or equal to `x` in each of the `k` lists.
 Preprocessing of the list is allowed before answering the queries.

 # The naive approach - k binary searches
-The expected output of this iterative search is the position of smallest value greater than or equal to `x` in each of the `k` lists.
+The expected output of this iterative search is the position of the smallest value greater than or equal to `x` in each of the `k` lists.
 This is a classical Binary Search problem and hence in this approach, we fire `k` binary searches on `k` lists for the target value `x` and collect the positions.

 ![k-binary searches](https://user-images.githubusercontent.com/4745789/81492614-dbf21500-92b6-11ea-9f75-29eb3522186f.png)